sajidahmed21/Poppin/deliverables/product.md

 Users can chat with other users who are either interested in attending an event or are already at an event.
 If the user at the event consents (by checking in at the event), they will be indicated as "At The Event" in the chat next to their name.
-This allows people interested in going to ask about what the event is like.
+This allows people interested in going to ask about exactly what is occurring at the event and their opinions of the ongoings of the event.

 #### Q2: Who are your target users?